-We are creating a local MySQL connection in this tutorial, so are skipping the Management and OS and SSH Configuration options, as they are used for configuring a remote MySQL connection.
+This step creates a local MySQL connection, so you can skip the Management and OS and SSH Configuration options, which are used for configuring a remote MySQL connection.

 On Microsoft Windows, select the appropriate MySQL service for the MySQL connection, as shown in the figure that follows.

-The wizard will now check its ability to access the start and stop commands, and check access to the MySQL Server configuration file as the next figure shows.
+The wizard will now check its ability to access the start and stop commands and then check access to the MySQL Server configuration file as the next figure shows.

 You now have a chance to review the configuration settings.
 The information displayed varies slightly depending on platform, connection method, and installation type.

 Check the Change Parameters if you want to check or edit information about the MySQL configuration file.
-In our example we will check it, and click Next to continue.
+For this example, select the check box and click to continue.

 Review the MySQL configuration file information shown in the next figure.
 Click Check Path and to perform the described checks, or optionally change the configuration file path.

 Optionally, enter your own commands for starting, stopping, and checking the MySQL connection.
-Typically the default values are used, which means leaving these optional values blank as the following figure shows.
+To apply the default values, leave these optional values blank as the following figure shows.

-After reviewing the Setup New Connection information, press Test Connection again to make sure it still functions, and then OK to create the new MySQL connection.
+After reviewing the Setup New Connection information (see the figure that follows), click again to make sure it still functions and then click to create the new MySQL connection.

-Your new MyFirstConnection MySQL connection is now listed on the Home window.
+Your new MyFirstConnection MySQL connection is now listed on the home screen.

-From the Home window, click the new MySQL connection to open the SQL editor for this connection.
-The SQL editor is the default page, so now select the Server Status from the left Navigator panel to display the connected MySQL server's current status.
+From the home screen, click the new MySQL connection to open the SQL editor for this connection.
+The SQL editor is the default page.
+Click Server Status from the Navigator area of the sidebar to display the current status of the connected MySQL server instance (see the figure that follows).

-Test the other Navigator panel options that relate to your new MySQL connection.
+Test the other Navigator area options that relate to your new MySQL connection.
 Check its status, MySQL logs, and measure its performance statistics from the Dashboard.

-Notice the Management and Schemas tabs on the bottom of the Navigator panel.
+Notice the Administration and Schemas tabs in the Navigator area.
 The Schemas view displays the schemas that are associated with your new MySQL connection.
-Alternatively, you can merge the Schemas and Management tabs by either clicking the merge icon on the top right of the Navigator panel, or by enabling the Show Management Tools and Schema Tree in a single tab SQL Editor preference.
+Alternatively, you can merge the content of the tabs by either clicking merge () or by enabling the Show Management Tools and Schema Tree in a single tab SQL editor preference.

-This concludes the "Creating a MySQL connection" tutorial.
-For additional information about MySQL connections, see Chapter 3, MySQL Connections.
+For additional information about MySQL connections, see Chapter 5, Connections in MySQL Workbench.